benchantech/practice/README.md

 1. **Open in Browser:** [Launch the Practice Log](#)
 2. **Choose Storage:**
-   - *Simple mode:* Connect a Google Sheet for easy backups.
+   - *Simple mode:* Connect a Google Sheet and sync your minutes.
-   - *Advanced mode:* Fork the GitHub Pages repo for version-controlled tracking.
+   - *Advanced mode:* Fork a GitHub Pages repo for version-controlled tracking using JSON objects.
 3. **Start Logging:**
    - Add practice sessions, track XP, and see your streak grow.
    - Use skill levels to map your progress across different areas.